 This caramel is made with Brown Sugar, Butter and a little bit of Lemon Juice.
 You can discard the lemon juice if you want it sweeter, but it provides a really nice acidity needed to balance the sweetness of the caramel!

-To make the caramelised plums, you will need (see all quantities below):
+To make the caramelised plums, you will need (scroll down to recipe card for all quantities):

 - Fresh Plums